 Patrons injured at a Nevada concert may have grounds to file a lawsuit to recover compensatory damages.
-Parties liable for the injuries may include the promoter, facility owner, musical act, security company, food or merchandising vendor or even another concertgoer.
+Parties potentially liable for the injuries may include the promoter, facility owner, musical act, security company, food or merchandising vendor or even another concertgoer.

 Common causes of injuries at Nevada concerts include:

 - Violations of Nevada’s assault and battery laws,

 - Slip-and-fall accidents,